FlxAV/DSDN142---Wall-Paper-Design/README.md

 - **patternMarinBIGCheck**: Similar to patternMarinCheck but larger, making it easier to view the designs.

 #### Important Pattern
-- **pharePatternCheck**: This should be `true` by default.
+- **pharePatternCheck**: This should be `true` by default, can be changed to view the other designs.
 It creates a grid using some probability to generate a horizon view of the ocean.
 Each tile has a chance of containing nothing, a lighthouse, an island, or birds.

 #### Additional Customization Options
 - **bigAndSmallCheck**: Allows for the chance of having two sizes for the islands in the pattern for more variety.